 Your first week without dairy can seem tough.
 If it’s all you’ve ever known to include in your morning meals or any other meal, then going without it all of a sudden can seem daunting.
 Many people give up dairy for different reasons.
-Some for health, some for ethical and environmental reasons, and some others may actually have an allergy, making it mandatory that dairy disappear from the table.
+Some for health, some for ethical and environmental reasons, and some others may actually have an allergy, making it mandatory that dairy disappears from the table.
 No matter what the reason, skipping the milk, butter, cheese, yogurt, cream, and anything that contains whey, casein, or lactose, can be intimidating, but it’s not impossible.
+There are so many delicious dairy free breakfast recipes for everything from pancakes to smoothies to tofu scrambles!

 So to make things easy for you, below are seven tasty, “user-friendly,” if you will, dairy-free dishes that make the process seem not just easy, but also show you that it’s delicious too.
-These meals are mostly suited for anyone and what some would consider “clean” eating ideas.
+These dairy free breakfast ideas are very versatile and are suited to almost anyone.
 The best part is, they’re simple recipes you can make in your home that are healthier than processed (though technically vegan) options full of additives, like refined sugar and refined grains or artificial flavors.

-Enjoy these delicious dairy-free meals for your first week without dairy.
+Enjoy these delicious dairy-free breakfast ideas for your first week without dairy.
 You’re gonna feel so great, we bet you’ll never gonna go back to cow’s milk products again!

 1. Raw Oats with Coconut Yogurt